Dongfang Bubai: Sunflower Manual

-Reverend Hongye recognised the evil nature and inherent dangers of practising the skills in the Sunflower Manual so he sent a monk, Duyuan, to serve as a mediator in the conflict between the two factions and dissuade them from practising the skills in the manual.
-Yue Su and Cai Zifeng apologise for their folly and seek Duyuan's help in trying to better understand the manual.
-Duyuan is able to make logical conclusions about the manual based on Yue Su and Cai Zifeng's recollections, and thereby compile a comprehensible version of the manual.
-This copy falls into the hands of the Sun Moon Holy Cult (and later into Dongfang Bubai's hands) when the cult took advantage of the internal conflict in the Mount Hua School to attack them.
+Hongye realised the inherent dangers of learning the skills in the Sunflower Manual so he sent a monk, Duyuan, to mediate the conflict between the two factions.
+Yue Su and Cai Zifeng agreed to a truce and sought Duyuan's help in better understanding the manual.
+Duyuan, having never read the manual before, was able to piece together their individual recollections and compiled a comprehensible version of the manual.
+This manual later fell into the Sun Moon Holy Cult's hands when the cult took advantage of the Mount Hua Sect's internal conflict to attack them; Yue Su and Cai Zifeng were both killed during the raid.